Saturday, July 30, 2011

 My Dad's Birthday and the Feast of St. James

 Today is the feast day of St. James and my dad James Lester Niermeyer’s birthday.
-He would have turned 56 today.
-Two years ago I got to spend an enjoyable day with him which I describe in My Dad’s Final Birthday post.
+He would have turned 56 in 2011.
+Two years before that I got to spend an enjoyable day with him which I describe in My Dad’s Final Birthday post.
 The rest of our immediate family was up in Rochester, NY, my parents’ hometown, on his birthday, so Kevin and I got to spend it with him.
-It was a memorable day and became even more special to us when we looked back knowing it was his last.
-I still have the message saved on our answering machine that he left that evening.
+It was a memorable day and became even more special to us when we looked back knowing it was his last birthday on earth.
+For some time after that, I kept the message saved on our answering machine that he left that evening.

-Yesterday, while in the car, Kevin and I listened to the “Stroll Down Memory Lane” CD mix I put together for my family members a few years ago.
+While in the car, Kevin and I listened to the “Stroll Down Memory Lane” CD mix I put together for my family members a few years ago.
+Each song on it I associate with a group of memories from when my sisters and I were growing up.
+The first song on there, “Uptown Girl” by Billy Joel always makes me think of this breakfast place we frequented in Dallas, Texas, called The Circle Grill.

 Friday, July 22, 2011